quiyetbrul/SysDes/Interview.md

 - I would include distributed cache so that repeating searches don't have to hit the database.
 I would use Redis because it is fast and can be used as a cache.
 I would also use a load balancer to distribute the load evenly across the nodes.
 I would probably also include some eviction policies to remove old data, mainly to manage the cache size.

-## Explain the differences between REST APIs and gRPC
+## REST APIs v gRPC v GraphQL

-- REST APIs are great for general web services and gRPC is great for microservices that require low-latency.
-REST APIs use JSON making it slower because it's text-parsing while gRPC is faster because it uses binary serialization.
+- REST APIs uses HTTP methods and are great for general web services.
+Rest APIs use JSON making it slower because it's text-parsing.
+- gRPC uses protobufs is great for microservices that require low-latency. gRPC is faster because it uses binary serialization.
-- REST uses HTTP methods while gRPC uses protobufs
+- GraphQL is great for querying data because it allows clients to request only the data they need.
+It is good for mobile apps because it reduces the amount of data sent over the network.

 ## What is an event-driven architecture, and when would you use it?